ayumau/Portfolio_ISA2/README.md

 - Update the content within the different sections (intro, about, works, contact) to suit your own portfolio needs.
 - Replace the images in the `/Images` directory with your own.
 - Update the social media links and contact information to match your own.

+## Comparison between ISA 1 and ISA 2
+- ISA 1 was very cosmic oriented, not oriented
+- Making the same ISA one portfolio very advanced level of CSS is required

 ## License
 This project is licensed under the @Aayush.
 You are free to use and modify it as per the terms of the license.